Health insurance: Greece

 In Greece anyone can cover the hospitalization expenses using a private insurance policy, that can be bought by any of the local or multinational insurance companies that operate in the region (e.g. Metlife, Interamerican, Aetna, IMG).

 India

-In India, provision of health care services varies state-wise.
-Public health services are prominent in most of the states, but due to inadequate resources and management, major population opts for private health services.
+In India, provision of healthcare services and their efficiency varies state-wise.
+Public health services are prominent in most of the regions with the national government playing an important role in funding, framing and implementing policies and operating public health insurances.

-To improve the awareness and better health care facilities, Insurance Regulatory and Development Authority of India and The General Corporation of India runs health care campaigns for the whole population.
-IN 2018, for under privileged citizens, Prime Minister Narendra Modi announced the launch of a new public health insurance fund called Ayushman Bharat Yojana and the government claims that the new system will try to reach more than 500 million people.

-In India, Health insurance is offered mainly in two Types: